TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 ## Drawbacks

 - some of the mods are operating on regexes, which makes them dangerous to use - especially when core developers are modifying template.
+Config plugins cannot cover every usage scenario safely.
 We suggest having some markers to allow modifying templates only between them.
 List of files modified based on regex: `MainActivity.java`, `MainApplication.java`, `build.gradle`, `settings.gradle`, `AppDelegate.m`
 - might take some time for maintainers to adjust libraries to new approach
+- bringing config plugins into core might generate scenarios where dependencies are making incompatible changes, so it might get hard to debug

 ## Alternatives

 - moving native folders to temporary directory instead of having it in the project root - it would cause a lot of issues regarding native folders paths
 - creating separate package with native folders to modify it directly in node_modules - same as above, additionally it could generate some yarn/npm-specific issues
 - [`microsoft/react-native-test-app`](https://github.com/microsoft/react-native-test-app) - it already has config plugins implemented, but in our opinion config plugins need broader adoption

+> RNTA does not have platform specific files checked in, they are provided by RNTA package or generated at a build time.
+However some of the files are in the repository, e.g. `Podfile` or `build.gradle`, but they have some configs applied directly from RNTA package.

 ## Adoption strategy